Theatre District–Convention Center station

 Theatre District–Convention Center station is a light rail station in Denver, Colorado, United States.
-It is served by the D and H Lines, operated by the Regional Transportation District (RTD), and was opened on November 28, 2004.
+It is served by the H Line, operated by the Regional Transportation District (RTD), and was opened on November 28, 2004.
 It is located on Stout Street, between Speer Boulevard and 14th Street, located under the Colorado Convention Center and also close to the Denver Performing Arts Complex.

-The station opened in 2004 to replace the 14th & Stout station and 14th & California station, which were used for southbound and northbound trips on the D Line, respectively.
+The station opened in 2004 to replace the 14th & Stout station and 14th & California station, which were used for southbound and northbound trips respectively.
 These original stations were opened with the rest of the Central Corridor in 1994.